rapka/polemics-md/content/essays/yudkowsky-perilous-waif.md

 >
 >I went into stealth mode, and drifted around the corner.

-At one point, an android character named Lina describes herself as a "hot android sex kitten" to Alice (reminder: Alice is six years old).
+At one point, an android character named Lina describes herself as a "hot android sex kitten" to six-year-old Alice.
 Being a manufactured robot, Lina has "imprinting" software that causes her to be devoted to her master.

 >"But aren't you imprinted on Chief Benson?"
 I protested, confused.
 >